Skip to content

 adding a cast iron pan to an oven

-Meanwhile, pat the steaks dry on all sides with a paper towel.
+Prepare the steaks: Meanwhile, I pat the steaks dry on all sides with a paper towel so they sear perfectly in the oven.

 patting steaks dry